Davide Xausa: International career

 Xausa earned his first cap for Canada on 27 April 1999 against Northern Ireland.
 In all he played 32 full international games and scored 2 goals – one against Guatemala in a friendly on 29 May 1999 and the other one in the Open Canada Cup against Ecuador on 6 June 1999, which Canada lost 2–1.

 In 2000, he was part of Canada's squad that won their first CONCACAF Gold Cup alongside fellow Inverness Caledonian Thistle team-mate, Richard Hastings.
 He played two games in the 2001 FIFA Confederations Cup.
 His last national team game was on 18 January 2003 against the United States.

+Post playing career

+Following his retirement from playing football, Xausa became CEO and President of Velofix Holdings Ltd in North America.